guardian/html-janitor/README.md

 janitor-js
 ==========

-### Sanitize HTML tags, attributes, and protocols using the native DOM parser.
+### Sanitize HTML tags, attributes, and protocols using a native DOM parser.

 Parsing, cleaning, and sanitizing HTML is a pain in the ass.
 There are lots of libraries that do it, but they require well-formed or psuedo well-formed HTML.
 If you're cleaning or parsing user-generated HTML, chances are it's going to be messed up now and then, and this causes many HTML parsers to barf or drop content entirely.

-Janitor-js uses the best DOM parser for janky HTML -- the browser.
-It can be run client-side or server-side with headless WebKit.
+Janitor-js uses the best DOM parser for untrusted HTML -- the browser.
+It can be run client-side or server-side with a headless browser.

 ## Examples